Farouk123456/GTKDock/README.md

 you can add reorder the lines to change the ordering of pinned Apps in the Dock futher configuration is available in `conf/settings.conf`

+There are two ways of using GTKDock either leaving it in its Project Dir and linking to it\
+or moving config and imgs folders to ~/.config/GTKDock so one can use the executable anywhere

 ## Example: